Donald Trump ‘Wishes To Be Crowned As President Rather Than Elected’ Says Challenger As GOP Cancels Primaries

-Politico on Friday reported that Republican leaders in four states are finalizing plans to cancel the 2020 primary elections.
+On Friday, Politico reported that Republican leaders in four states are finalizing plans to cancel the 2020 primary elections.
 Though it is not uncommon for parties to cancel primaries when they have a president in office, the report noted, this is usually only the case for uncontested primaries.
 There are already two Republicans who have stepped forward to challenge Trump — Weld and former Congressman Joe Walsh.

 Weld immediately attacked the report on Friday, issuing an email to supporters calling the move undemocratic.